fpoirotte/cryptal/docs/src/Installation.rst

 Cryptal supports 3 types of implementations:

 *   Assembly-based code, which provides maximum speed and is usually secure.
-*   Compiled code, which is usually a tiny bit slower, but often more secure too.
+*   Compiled code, which can be a tiny bit slower, but is often more secure.
-*   PHP code, which is slower and less secure, but provides support for niche algorithms.
+*   PHP code, which is slower and less secure, but provides support for some niche algorithms.

 Choosing the plugin(s) to install
 ---------------------------------